NHL '94: Other versions

 The National Hockey League had EA Sports remove fighting from the Sega CD version of the game.

-The NHL 94 game engine was later used (albeit modified for extra violence) for EA's Sega Genesis game Mutant League Hockey.
+The NHL '94 game engine was later used (albeit modified for extra violence) for EA's Sega Genesis game Mutant League Hockey.

-The game was included in the PlayStation 2 version of NHL 06.
-The port included was based on the Sega Genesis version, but lacks the official NHL rosters from the original title.
+A port of the game was included in the PlayStation 2 version of NHL 06.
+This port was based on the Sega Genesis version, but lacks the official NHL rosters from the original title.
 Furthermore, the Hartford Whalers were known as the Hartford Canes in that version, as a nod to the team's current name, the Carolina Hurricanes.

-On July 11, 2013, it was announced that NHL 14 would include a NHL '94 Anniversary Mode, celebrating the 20th anniversary of NHL '94.
+On July 11, 2013, it was announced that NHL 14 would include an NHL '94 Anniversary Mode, celebrating the 20th anniversary of NHL '94.
 It changes NHL 14 audiovisually and control-wise to resemble NHL '94, using the teams and players from the 2013-2014 NHL season, alongside the music from the Sega Genesis version.
 It also changes other gameplay elements like including faster game speed and having relaxed game rules.
-It would later return in the Xbox 360 and PS3 versions of NHL 15, using the teams and players from the 2014-15 NHL season, and NHL: Legacy Edition, using the teams and players from the 2015-16 NHL season.
+It would later return in the Xbox 360 and PS3 versions of NHL 15, using the teams and players from the 2014-15 NHL season, and NHL: Legacy Edition, using the teams and players from the 2015-16 NHL season, due to both games being based on NHL 14.

-On October 2, 2020, it was announced that a Remake of NHL ‘94 tilted NHL ‘94 Rewind, developed by Empty Clip Studios for the PlayStation 4 and Xbox One, using the Arsenal emulation software engine, would be released on October 30 for players who pre-ordered NHL 21.
-In December 2020, it became available for purchase to anyone who owns NHL 21.
+On October 2, 2020, it was announced that a port of NHL ‘94 titled NHL ‘94 Rewind, developed by Empty Clip Studios for the PlayStation 4 and Xbox One, using the Arsenal emulation software engine, would be released on October 30 for players who pre-ordered NHL 21.
+In December 2020, it became available for purchase to anyone, regardless of ownership of NHL 21.
 This version is based on the Sega Genesis version and features the teams and players from the 2020-21 NHL season.

 Reception

 Computer Gaming World in 1993 stated that NHL Hockey for DOS had "a playing environment that is flush with realism, excitement and credibility".
 The magazine concluded that "players will lose themselves in the simulation and feel they are in control of a televised NHL broadcast ... an experience well worth the price of admission".
 In June 1994 it was a finalist for the magazine's Sports Game of the Year award, losing to Front Page Sports Football Pro.

-GamePro gave the Sega CD version a perfect score, citing improved controls and playability from the already outstanding Genesis and SNES versions, as well as the use of real life NHL footage.
+GamePro gave the Sega CD version a perfect score, citing improved controls and playability from the already outstanding Genesis and SNES versions, as well as the use of real-life NHL footage.

 Allgame editor Scott Alan Marriot described NHL '94 as "the best playing hockey game at the time of its release".

+The game was also a commercial success, outselling Madden 93 and doing a million copies.